I am a Dalek

 The Doctor knows how to remove a Dalek's gun.
 Whilst on the Moon, the Doctor carries a bag containing a string of flags of all the nations of Earth, as well as a flag bearing the crest of the Women's Institute.
 He also carries a bag of golf clubs.
 He can identify Frank's address as Redlands Road, Twyford, purely by the postcode.
 He has an old Time Ring in the TARDIS (Genesis of the Daleks).
 After the Dalek is destroyed, the Doctor wipes Kate's credit card debts, although he ruins her credit rating permanently in the process.
 He changes history by traveling back to 1970 and causing Frank to meet his wife several years early, so that he has more time to enjoy with her before he is exterminated.

 There are spacesuits in the TARDIS with radio links built into the helmets (see The Moonbase, Four to Doomsday).
+The Doctor can turn off its gravity and change the pressure.
 The Doctor keeps a torch in a locker in the TARDIS.
 The Doctor turned off the TARDIS' emergency systems years ago, but at least one of them has switched itself back on.

-Future History: The area of the Moon on which the TARDIS materializes isn't explored by humans until the forty-ninth century.
+Future History: The area of the Moon on which the TARDIS was trying to materialise isn't explored by humans until the forty-ninth century.
 The saying "Never turn your back on a dead Dalek" dates from the year 4000 (see The Daleks' Master Plan).